-Arena animations can be run either concurrent with the executing simulation model or in post-process mode.
-Animations can be created in several ways: they can be created entirely using Arena's graphics drawing tools, they can be created from AutoCAD or other .DXF file formats, they can be created by using other Windows®-compliant drawing systems that can be pasted into Arena layouts, or any combination of the above.
+Arena animations can be run either concurrently with the executing simulation model or in post-process mode.
+Animations can be created in several ways: they can be created entirely using Arena's graphics drawing tools, they can be created from AutoCAD or other .DXF file formats, they can be created in other tools and imported to Arena via Active X (formerly known as OLE), they can be created by using other Windows[®]-compliant drawing systems that can be pasted into Arena layouts, or any combination of the above.